annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/README.md

 ```
 python app.py
 ```
-4. Open your browser and go to the local URL for the web app as specified below:
+4. Open your browser and go to the localhost URL for the web app as specified below:
 ```
 http://127.0.0.1:5000
 ```
 ### How to Use
-...
-Demonstrate how to use the app, including images
+1. Enter the known millimeter/pixel ratio of the images you plan to upload to the application.
+2. Upload one or more images in JPG format.
+3. Press the "Run" button and wait for the analysis to complete.
+4. Download your results.

+add images
 Write something about sample images

 #### Find Ratio
+If you do not know the ratio already, you can press the "Find Ratio".
+Here, you can upload an image with a reference object of a known length in millimeters and compute the millimeter/pixel ratio.
+1. Upload an image with a reference object.
+2. Place a point at the start of the object and another at the end of it.
+3. Enter the known length in millimeters between the two points.
+4. When you are ready, press the "Calculate" button to find the ratio and go back to the home page where the ratio is saved.

 ### Output
 Include images